AmirShkolnik/DidYouKnow/README.md

 4. In Terminal, change the current working directory to the desired location of the cloned directory.
 5. Type **'git clone'**, and then paste the URL copied from GitHub earlier.
 6. Type **'Enter'** to create the local clone.

-### Local Development

-The local development section gives instructions on how someone else could make a copy of your project to play with on their local machine.
-This section will get more complex in the later projects, and can be a great reference to yourself if you forget how to do this.

-#### How to Fork

-Place instructions on how to fork your project here.

-#### How to Clone

-Place instructions on how to clone your project here.

 ## Testing